mast3rz3ro/ifirmware_parser/README.md

 $ source ./ifirmware_parser.sh -p iphone9,3 -b 19H370 -o 'somefolder' -r
 ```

-# Important Notes
+## Important Notes

-* Feel free to send a pull request.
+* The Apple's firmwares file does not provide any firmwares for release candidate (RC).
+* Currently Linux/MacOS users does not have a precompiled plistutil, thio this is not necessary.

-# Credits
+## Credits

 - [TheAppleWiki](https://theapplewiki.com) for providing decryption keys
 - [jq](https://jqlang.github.io/jq/download/) Used for parsing json files